 First steps: First, shut off the Keurig coffee maker at the power source and unplug it for about a minute.

-If you’d like to be thorough, take that machine and plug it into a different wall socket.
+If you’d like to be thorough, take that machine and plug it into a different wall outlet.
 That way, you can rule out that there’s a problem with the power source.

 What you can do: If your Keurig machine is still under warranty, you should bring it to them so they can restore the machine or get you a replacement.
 It’s always best to get a professional to look at it for you.